freenet/web/hugo-site/content/donate/ghostkey/_index.md

 ---
-title: "Donate to Freenet and Receive a Ghost Key"
+title: "Donate to Freenet and Get a Ghost Key"
 date: 2024-07-10
 draft: false
 url: "/donate/ghostkey/"